Hampshire Hikes & Historical Sites

 Today we enjoy a free day in Hermanus to enjoy either boat based or land based whale watching activity, in season.
 There is an optional trip to Fernkloof Nature Reserve available, the reserve has an extensive network of trails to choose from.

 We leave Hermanus and take a scenic drive towards Stellenbosch, in the heart of the winelands, where we will spend the night.
 En route we will be rewarded with some wonderful views as we pass the Threewaterkloof dam to the top of the Franschoek pass.
 Here we walk a 3-mile section of the winelands trails, with stunning views over the winelands all the way to Cape Town.
-After, we travel to Franschoek and the Dieudonne wine estate for an opportunity to have a late lunch (at your own account).
+After, we travel to Franschoek and the Dieudonne wine estate for an opportunity to have a late lunch (not included).
 A wine tasting session is included.
 Later we continue to Stellenbosch, stopping for further wine tasting at an estate in town.

 We travel a short distance to our final destination the “Mother City” of Cape Town.
 We waste no time and travel straight to Table Mountain and get the cable car to the top.
 Here we can enjoy the circular 3 mile walk along all the viewpoints from the station via Echo Valley via the Aqueduct as we make our way back.
 The remainder of the day is free to discover the city independently or with our Ramblers Walking Holidays leader.
 You may want to take this opportunity to book a trip to Robben Island: www.robben-island.org.za/tours we recommend that you book in advance, this tour is very weather dependent, so if the trip cannot go ahead then you will have another opportunity on Day 14.

-We head out to the Cape Peninsula today, we travel to Smitswinkel by bus via Chapmans Peak Drive and Hout Bay.
+We head out to the Cape Peninsula today, we travel by bus via Chapmans Peak Drive and Hout Bay.
 Our final destination is the Cape Point Lighthouse and the Cape of Good Hope, here we will walk two different and contrasting walks, taking us around 5 miles, 4 hours in total.
 This is the south-westerly most point in Africa and is the place where the Indian and Atlantic Oceans dramatically come crashing into one another.

 After visiting the area around Cape Point, we drive to Simonstown where we visit the Boulders Penguin colony before making our way back to Cape Town.